 Finish-week packaging — new cabinets and appliances generate 2 to 3 cubic yards of cardboard, foam, and plastic on its own.

 Kitchen remodels run two to six weeks depending on tier.
-The dumpster doesn't need to sit on the driveway for the whole project three windows usually cover the debris generation.
+The dumpster doesn't need to sit on the driveway for the whole project.
+Three windows usually cover the debris generation.

 Window 1: Demo (week 1).
 This is the heaviest debris week.
 Old cabinets, countertops, flooring, and tile backsplash all come out in the first 3 to 5 work-days.
 A 7-day rental window starting Monday of demo week covers the whole demo phase comfortably.

-The dumpster strategy that fits most Bay Area Tier 2 projects: a single 20-yard during demo week (week 1), then bag the small amounts of mid-project debris for regular pickup, then a 10-yard for the finish week.
-Total dumpster cost: ~$540 + $420 = $960 across the project.
+The dumpster strategy that fits most Bay Area Tier 2 projects: a single 20-yard during demo week, then bag the small amounts of mid-project debris for regular pickup, then a 10-yard for the finish week.
+Total dumpster cost: ~$550 + $430 = $980 across the project.

-The alternative strategy keeping a single 20-yard on the driveway for 3 to 4 weeks costs more in extra-day fees ($45/day × 14 days = $630 on top of base) and ties up the driveway.
+The alternative strategy, keeping a single 20-yard on the driveway for 3 to 4 weeks, costs more in extra-day fees ($45/day x 14 days = $630 on top of base) and ties up the driveway.
 Most Bay Area homeowners prefer two shorter rentals.
+For homeowners running a remodel in dumpster rental in Mountain View or other Peninsula cities, the demo-week schedule benefits from booking delivery for Friday afternoon: it gives the contractor a fresh bin Monday morning without delivery delays.

 Bay Area Pricing Math for the Remodel